HamidM9/Master-s-Degree-Thesis/README.md

-### UPDATING...

 # Master's Degree Thesis

-This repository contains the code developed for a master's degree thesis on **subnetwork discovery and cancer type prediction** in gene-gene interaction networks, carried out at the University of Padua.
+This repository contains the code developed for a master's degree thesis on **subnetwork discovery and feature engineering for cancer-type prediction** in gene-gene interaction networks, carried out at the University of Padua.

 The code is well-commented and supplemented with relevant explanations.